 Compressed air will lose pressure because of the friction from the walls of the pipe.
 This is expressed in pressure drop per 100 feet of pipe at a particular pressure for a specific diameter of pipe.
 Of course, designing a proper system is not simple because there are many factors that affect the performance other than pipe size.

-Another point made in the article, is that the velocity of the air through the system ia rarely considered.
+Another point made in the article is that the velocity of the air through the system ia rarely considered.
 Why does it matter?
 When the velocity is less than 20 FPS, moisture and debris are not pushed past traps and can be easily drained away.
 When the velocity is greater than 30 FPS, all the moisture and debris is blown out of the tool you're using.
-So if you have a long run of small diamter pipe or hose, does that sound familiar?
+So if you have a long run of small diameter pipe or hose, stuff shoots out of the tool along with the air.
+Does that sound familiar?

 Generally speaking, the larger the diameter of the pipe, the better of you'll be.
 A table of inner and outer pipe diameters can be found here.
 A table showing the pressure drop per 100 feet of Schedule 40 pipe is here.
 You can see the problem we face: using a small diameter pipe (or hose) to reduce pressure loss will increase the velocity of the air which explains why so much water gets past those filters and traps.
 But if we use a large diameter pipe, we need higher pressure at the receiver (the tank) to compensate for the pressure drop.
 The benefit is less water and debris blown out the tool, but a more powerful compressor is more costly.

 Read the article, work the math (you can get your kids to help), and you'll be able to see why you have so much trouble with compressed air at your shop.
-Having understood well enough to have done the math, you'll be able to understand how to go about improving your system.
-Better yet, it will help you design a good system from scratch.
+Having understood well enough to have done the math, you'll be able to understand how to go about improving your own system and improve it.
+Better yet, it can help you design a good system from scratch.